 What is Winston Privacy

 You likely get on the internet through a modem and router in your home.
 (We're not going to address those who may be stealing Wi-Fi from a neighbor, or piggybacking off their mobile network.)
 Winston sits in the middle of this — connecting to the internet, and then pinging your connection through a peer network.
-Basically this means anyone tracking you doesn't really know where you physically are.
+Basically this means it blocks anyone from tracking you, because they don't really know where you physically are at any moment.

-But more keenly, Winston blocks fingerprints and cookies — those traces you leave as you go from web site to web site, along with the trackers that companies leave to follow you on your path.
-Stokes calls it a ring, he told GearBrain, one that keeps people from peeking in your windows, or at least makes it much more difficult.
-And he notes that fingerprinting is even happening when you're surfing through Incognito mode, identifying users who think they're staying anonymous.
+More keenly, Winston blocks fingerprints and cookies — those traces you leave as you go from web site to web site, along with the trackers that companies leave to follow you on your path.
+Stokes calls what Winston provides as a ring, he told GearBrain, one that keeps people from peeking in your windows, or at least makes that much more difficult.
+He also notes that those who kick off Incognito Mode, can still be fingerprinted, which — yes — Winston helps to stop as well.

 The Winston Dashboard can show you how many trackers are being blocked, live.GearBrain